SethR2025/SethCapstone/README.md

 The link to my Tableau Dashboards is located here https://public.tableau.com/profile/seth.remo#!/

 # Analysis
 First I began with creating the Total Score for every state and every provider.
-The total score is taken from the results of all the patient surveys.
+Scores were created using each category in the dataset, determining if it is a positive or negative, and then totaling the numbers to give a final score ranging from 650 to 1300 (1300 being the best).
 I used this score to rank every provider and every state from best to worst, and then I plotted all this information on a Tableau map.